MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/title-bar.md

 ## Full customization

-When you opt-in to full title bar customization, your app’s client area is extended to cover the entire window, including the title bar area.
-You are responsible for drawing and input-handling for the entire window except the caption buttons, which are overlaid on top of the app’s canvas.
+When you opt-in to full title bar customization, your app's client area is extended to cover the entire window, including the title bar area.
+You are responsible for drawing and input-handling for the entire window except the caption buttons, which are overlaid on top of the app's canvas.

 To hide the default title bar and extend your content into the title bar area, set the [CoreApplicationViewTitleBar.ExtendViewIntoTitleBar](/uwp/api/windows.applicationmodel.core.coreapplicationviewtitlebar) property to **true**.